-Executive summary 4

-1. Context and aim of the ranking 6

-1.1 Rail is one of the cornerstones of zero emission mobility and its potential

-should be maximised 6

-1.2 Change will only happen if we create the right conditions 6

-1.3 Aim of the ranking 6

-2. Our methodology 7

-2.1 Guiding principles of the analysis 7

-2.2 Ranking 27 rail operator services 7

-2.3 Eight criteria selected to rank rail operators 9

-3. Trenitalia, RegioJet and ÖBB ranked best overall performers 10

-3.1 Germany's new rail entrant, Flixtrain, is the most cost-competitive in Europe ve operator 14

-3.2 Special fares and reduction: key to provide affordable services t .O

-travellers 18

-3.3 SBB wins the medal of reliability 20

-3.4 SBB, ÖBB and Flixtrain provide consumers with the best booking g

-experience in Europe 21

-3.5 SNCB, GWR, CP and Avanti have the most generous compensat in Europe ion policies 23

-3.6 SNCF, Trentialia and Deutsche Bahn are providing the best trave ller

-experience 25

-3.7 Half of the rail operators run night train services 27

-3.8 SNCB and SBB provide the best services to cyclists 28

-Key actions for improving rail services 29

-Methodological annex 30
+Executive summary 4 1.
+Context and aim of the ranking 6 1.1 Rail is one of the cornerstones of zero emission mobility and its possible should be maximised otential 6 1.2 Change will only happen if we create the right conditions 6 1.3 Aim of the ranking 6 2.
+Our methodology 7 2.1 Guiding principles of the analysis 7 2.2 Ranking 27 rail operator services 7 2.3 Eight criteria selected to rank rail operators 9 3.
+Trenitalia, RegioJet and ÖBB ranked best overall performers 10 3.1 Germany's new rail entrant, Flixtrain, is the most cost-competitive of in Europe operator 14 3.2 Special fares and reduction: key to provide affordable services to travellers 18 3.3 SBB wins the medal of reliability 20 3.4 SBB, ÖBB and Flixtrain provide consumers with the best booking experience in Europe 21 3.5 SNCB, GWR, CP and Avanti have the most generous compensation in Europe policies 23 3.6 SNCF, Trentialia and Deutsche Bahn are providing the best traveller - experience 25 3.7 Half of the rail operators run night train services 27 3.8 SNCB and SBB provide the best services to cyclists 28 Key actions for improving rail services 29 Methodological annex 30